SeNSS Doctoral Training Partnership

 How to apply

 If you wish to apply for a SeNSS studentship you must first apply for a place on a Business and Management, Economics or Sociology PhD course at City, University of London.
+Please state your interest in applying for a SeNSS studentship in the application.
 Once you have made your application, you will be informed about the password to access the SeNSS application form.

-SeNSS studentships are only open to UK and EU students who meet the RCUK residency requirements.
+SeNSS studentships are generally open to UK and EU students who meet the RCUK residency requirements.

-The SeNSS team will be holding two live ‘Ask SeNSS’ Q&A sessions via their Twitter account @SeNSSDTP on Thursday 24 October and Tuesday 12 November.
-The SeNSS team will also be holding a SeNSS applicant workshop at City, on Friday 8 November.
+The SeNSS team will be holding two live ‘Ask SeNSS’ Q&A sessions via their Twitter account @SeNSSDTP on 22nd October, 5th November and 14th November 2020.
+Please register here.